 The other meaningful hotel cost: parking.
 In urban destinations, hotel parking can add $35–$75 per night — an expense Airbnb listings in residential neighborhoods often don't have.
 Factor this in if you're driving to a city stay.

 The data strongly favors hotels for short urban stays.
 For trips of a week or more, the math starts to shift.
 Hotels use dynamic pricing algorithms that respond to demand in real time, which means the rate you see today may not be the rate next week — an advantage if you monitor after booking.
-Research shows the average per-night rate on a seven-night Airbnb booking is 32% lower than a one-night booking at the same property — because the cleaning fee becomes a smaller fraction of the total.4
+A 2026 analysis by TravelFreak found the average per-night cost of a seven-night Airbnb booking is around 32% lower than a one-night booking at the same property, because the flat cleaning fee becomes a smaller fraction of the total stay cost.4

 Airbnb tends to win when: